Tom Clancy's Splinter Cell: Conviction: Prologue

-Main game
+Main campaign

 Private military company Black Arrow interrogates Sam Fisher’s former Navy SEAL squadmate Victor Coste, who begins to recount the events of the last few days.

 After quitting Third Echelon, Fisher heads to Valletta, Malta, to investigate rumors that the hit-and-run death of his daughter, Sarah, might not have been an accident.
 Suddenly, Anna "Grim" Grímsdóttir, Sam's former colleague, contacts him and warns him of an imminent attack by a group of hitmen.
 Sam neutralizes them and goes after their contractor, Kobin, who was the true culprit behind Sarah's death.
 He infiltrates Kobin's mansion, kills his guards, and begins to interrogate him, but a Third Echelon Splinter Cell team subdues him before he can extract anything useful.

 Grim and Black Arrow bring Sam to Price Airfield in Virginia, where they are to interrogate him.
 However, Grim releases Sam, revealing that she is working undercover for U.S. President Patricia Caldwell, investigating suspicious circumstances concerning Director Reed, Black Arrow, and the stolen Russian EMP technology.
 She reveals that Sarah is still alive and helps Sam escape the airfield.

 Sam then contacts and arranges to meet with Coste at the Washington Monument to receive some equipment.
 He also learns that Lucius Galliard, CEO of Black Arrow, has tasked them to provide security for White Box Technologies, his recently purchased R&D company specializing in EMP technology.
 Sam infiltrates White Box Technologies and witnesses Black Arrow mercenaries purging scientists that are no longer needed.
 He hacks a high-security White Box computer and retrieves strategic data about an operation involving EMPs for Grim's analysts to study.
 He escapes the facility after fighting through more Black Arrow mercenaries, triggering an EMP to cover his tracks.
 Later, President Caldwell directs him to the Lincoln Memorial to eavesdrop on Reed and Galliard.
 The conversation and the subsequent interrogation of Galliard reveal that a group called "Megiddo" funds and organizes the operation, which is to take place in 24 hours.
 However, a hitman shoots Galliard dead before running away; Sam gives chase, but a car bomb ultimately kills the assassin.